oxc-project/javascript-parser-in-rust/docs/parser.md

 title: Parser
 ---

-The parser we are going to construct is called a recursive descent parser, it is a manual process of going down the grammar and building up the AST.
+The parser we are going to construct is called a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser), it is the manual process of going down the grammar and building up the AST.

 The parser starts simple, it holds the source code, the lexer, and the current token consumed from the lexer.